Madhesh Province cricket team

-Madhesh Province Cricket team is a Nepali professional cricket team, based in the Madhesh Province,Nepal.
+Madhesh Province Cricket team is a Nepali professional cricket team, based in the Madhesh Province, Nepal.
 The team competes in Prime Minister Cup and Jay Trophy.
 The team is currently being run under the Madhesh Province Cricket Association.

 History

 The team was formed and named as Team Madhesh in December 2020.
-The team won the inagrual edition of KP Oli Cup, a domestic T20 cricket tournament back in the December 2023 under the captaincy of Harishankar Shah.
+The team won the inaugural edition of KP Oli Cup, a domestic T20 cricket tournament back in the December 2023 under the captaincy of Harishankar Shah.

 Grounds

 Shree Ram Janaki International Stadium

 Shree Ram Janaki International Stadium is a multi-purpose sports stadium under development in Janakpur, Nepal.
 The stadium is being built on 17 bighas of land in Rajaul, Janakpur.
 It will have a capacity of over 60,000.
 The Govt. of India has announced the financial support of ₹100 Crores.
 The Madhesh Pradesh Government has announced to invest Rs.
 2 Billion on this stadium.

 Narayani Cricket Ground

 The Narayani Cricket Ground, commonly known as Birgunj Cricket Ground, is a cricket ground in Birgunj, Madhesh Province, Nepal.